-IRC (Internet Relay Chat) is an online chat protocol that has existed since 1988.
-IRC is a network of large chat rooms.
-Each room lets members of a community talk with each other from all corners of the world.
+Internet Relay Chat, or IRC, is an online chat protocol created in 1988.
+IRC is a network of large chat rooms called channels.
+Each channel lets members of a community talk with each other from around the world.
 Those new to IRC may have used a web chat interface.
 Many users have an IRC client to connect to their favorite IRC networks and channels.
-After a while, you may notice some groups of users seem to always be in the channel, each time you connect.
-Are they really sitting in front of their computers with their IRC clients all day?
+After a while, you may notice some users are always in the channel each time you connect.
+Are they really in front of their computers with their IRC clients all day?

-The simple answer to that is usually no. Many avid IRC users use an IRC bouncer, a proxy service that remains persistently connected to your preferred IRC networks and channels even when you are away.
-Instead of connecting directly to an IRC network such as irc.example.com, you connect to a machine like bouncer.mysite.com which runs the bouncer software.
-The bouncer, in turn, is connected to the IRC network.
-When you log into your bouncer, it shows messages in your channels you may have missed while offline, as well as private messages from other users.
+The simple answer to that is usually no. Many avid IRC users use an IRC bouncer, a proxy service that keeps you connected to your preferred IRC networks and channels even when you are away.
+Instead of connecting directly to an IRC network such as irc.example.com, you connect to a proxy like bouncer.mysite.com which runs the bouncer software.
+The bouncer, in turn, connects to the IRC network.
+When you log into your bouncer, it “replays” messages in your channels you missed while offline, as well as private messages from other users.

 What is ZNC?

-ZNC is a bouncer application that provides this awesome set of features.
-ZNC is readily available in the Fedora software repositories for you to install wherever you like.
-Fortunately, using ZNC is quick and easy.
-In little time, you too can have your own ZNC bouncer up and running.
-You’ll never have to leave an IRC channel again!
+ZNC is bouncer software that provides this awesome set of features.
+ZNC is already in Fedora software repositories for you to install.
+You too can have your own ZNC bouncer up and running and never have to leave an IRC channel again!
 This article explains how to install ZNC on Fedora and how to configure an IRC client to connect to ZNC.

-Before getting started, make sure your server is publicly accessible on the Internet, and that the port you’ll use for your bouncer is open.
-Usually, this is port 6667 for unencrypted or 6697 for encrypted SSL traffic.
-If you’re unsure how to configure your firewall, run the following commands to open the desired port on your server:
+First, make sure your server is publicly accessible on the Internet.
+The port for your IRC bouncer should be open.
+Usually, this is port 6667 for an unencrypted connection or 6697 for an encrypted TLS connection.
+Use firewalld to configure your firewall as follows:

 Afterwards, run the following command to install ZNC: